-Last month, the overarching theme of all content I produced fell under the idea of "Perceptions of Pretty".
-The aim was to take a deep dive into the history, etymology, and current-day perceptions of the word pretty.
-When brainstorming story ideas, it got me thinking about my own thoughts on the word, and what makes me feel good about myself, or, for lack of a better word, pretty.
+In early 2018, the overarching theme of all content I produced fell under the idea of "perceptions of pretty."
+The aim was to take a deep dive into the history, etymology, and current-day perceptions of the word, "pretty."
+When brainstorming story ideas, it got me thinking about my own thoughts on the word and what makes me feel good about myself or, for lack of a better word, pretty.

 But, on the other hand, I've probably never received more compliments on my skin than I have in the past two weeks.
-I'm assuming it's because everyone can see my actual skin, and not just how it looks with a little aptly-placed foundation.
-I was actually even called a glow worm by one of the girls in the industry.
-For someone who is pedantic about their skin, this was a pretty wonderful compliment.
+I'm assuming it's because everyone can see my actual skin and not just how it looks with a little aptly placed foundation.
+I was actually even called a "glow worm" by one of the girls in the industry.
+For someone who is pedantic about her skin, this was a pretty wonderful compliment.

-While I missed makeup, I feel empowered and confident coming out the other side.
-I am actually still bare-faced as I write this, and probably won't wear any makeup to work tomorrow either.
-The final single greatest aspect of this experiment is how quickly I can be out the door to work in the morning.
-Skincare, Oribe Texturizing Spray in my hair, and I'm done.
+While I missed makeup, I felt empowered and confident coming out on the other side.
+I am actually still bare-faced as I write this and probably won't wear any makeup to work tomorrow, either.
+The single greatest aspect of this experiment is how quickly I can be out the door to work in the morning.
+Skincare, Oribe Texturizing Spray ($48) in my hair, and I'm done.
 It's changed my morning routine for the better, that's for sure (I've started jade rolling again with my newfound time, and it's so good).

-So, the answer to the million dollar question is: Do I need makeup to feel pretty?
+So, the answer to the million-dollar question is: Do I need makeup to feel pretty?
 No. Do I feel prettier without it?
 Not always.
 And would I do it again?
 100 percent.
-But another thought I had was the word pretty itself.
-Looking back, I'd probably rather sub it out for confident, because "pretty" is such a subjective and convoluted term.
-In short, I overall still felt capable, and good about myself without my daily face paint, and I'm pretty proud that I stuck it out.
+But another thought I had was about the word "pretty" itself.
+Looking back, I'd probably rather sub it out for "confident," because "pretty" is such a subjective and convoluted term.
+In short, I overall still felt capable and good about myself without my daily face paint, and I'm pretty proud that I stuck it out.